mariuszkopowski/windows-app-for-linux/README.md

 # Windows App for Linux

-A standalone Electron application that provides native Linux access to Windows Cloud Devices (https://windows.cloud.microsoft/#/devices) with proper browser emulation, device permissions, and remote desktop support.
+**Unofficial Client for Windows App** - A standalone Electron application that provides native Linux access to Azure Virtual Desktops via Windows App web access (https://windows.cloud.microsoft/#/devices) with proper browser emulation, device permissions, and remote desktop support.

 ## Overview

-This application wraps the Windows Cloud Devices web interface in an Electron shell, configured to behave like Microsoft Edge browser.
-It enables full access to Windows Cloud Devices features including remote desktop sessions, with proper handling of camera, microphone, and other device permissions required for the service.
+This **unofficial client** wraps the Windows Cloud Devices web interface in an Electron shell, configured to behave like Microsoft Edge browser.
+It enables full access to Azure Virtual Desktop sessions through Windows App web access, with proper handling of camera, microphone, and other device permissions required for remote desktop connections.

 ## Features